 used his shotgun to commit suicide.

-and treatment including ECT and insulin shock treatments.
+Two years later, Sylvia Plath would publish The Bell Jar, based on her descent into mental illness and treatment including ECT and insulin shock treatments.
 Her ex-husband Ted Hughes has suggested The Bell Jar may have been

 a response to years of electroshock treatment